Pain · Procurement

 Service routed to Stuttgart sales engineerNamed US application engineer with US phone number on the quote

-US buyer asks for a different document after a technically correct quoteUS buyer gets the fields needed for internal procurement review
+US buyer asks for a different document after a technically correct quoteUS buyer gets the fields needed for internal procurement evaluation

 Sequence